Extra-Curricular Programs

 In Mechanical Engineering, students will take their devices to the next level by adding movement and motors to complex technical builds.
 In addition to building devices by instruction, students will work in small teams to complete creative engineering projects, demonstrating their understanding of the concepts learned.

 The Introductory class is 8 sessions.
-Both structural and mechanical engineering are a minimum of 8 weeks, but can be extended for additional weeks so students can build through a multitude of engineering concepts, while exploring their creative capabilities as well.
+Both structural and mechanical engineering are a minimum of 8 weeks, but can be extended for additional weeks so students can build through a multitude of engineering concepts.
+Students completing these programs can enroll in a creative engineering project, where they will be coached through a significant build demonstrating their knowledge of a specific concept.